hapax/hapax.github.io/assets/simple-physics.md

 To make this as small as possible, you should make $u$ as large as possible.
 In other words, run for shelter!
+This is particularly clear for the case you travel more slowly than the rain, with $(v/u) \gg 1$, where $n V \approx \pi n R^2 d v/u = \pi n R^2 vt$.
+How wet you get is directly proportional to how much time you spend in the rain!

 ---